Terpenes, like myrcene and limonene, may help lower stress.

 Trans-nerolidol is a secondary terpene in cannabis, but very prominent in other aromatic plants like jasmine, lemongrass and tea tree.
 Common strains with high trans-nerolidol levels are the include Jack Herer and Island Sweet Skunk.
-Trans-nerolidol produces a gentle floral aroma, which is often compared to apples, roses, and sweet fruits.
+Trans-nerolidol produces a gentle floral aroma, comparable to apples, roses, and sweet fruits.

 Another hot terpene for anxiety is limonene, usually found in higher quantities than trans-nerolidol.
 Top strains with limonene include Jack Herer, Super-lemon Haze and Berry White.
 Limonene is a citrusy scent, also found in oranges, lemons, and grapefruits.